uselotus/lotus-docs/docs/subscription-lifecycle/invoicing.md

 We primarily integrate with Stripe to send payment_intents or invoices through Stripe Invoice.
 You can use Stripe to handle the final complexities such as sales tax and dunning.
 We don't currently handle these.

-Currently, Lotus is close to integrating with Bill.com and Paddle to expand the invoicing + collection options.
+Currently, Lotus is close to integrating with Bill.com to expand the invoicing + collection options.